HigorCesar/tailor-s3-fetch-template/README.md

 # tailor-s3-fetch-template

-Implementation of tailor fetch-template for S3
+simple implementation of tailor fetch-template for S3

 ## Dependencies